 When you’re certain that they can move in both directions, you can start leaving him to sleep in his preferred position.

-What are some tips for minimizing risk factors?
+What are some tips for minimizing the risk factors of a baby sleeping on thier stomach?

 There’s no test that can tell you if your child is at risk of SIDS.
 But there are some things you can do to lower the chances that it will happen.